Pexo

 Generate, then ship it

 Once the plan looks right, the agent produces the finished video, narration, visuals, transitions, music, and subtitles assembled together.
-Export an MP4 or a share link, or generate the same lesson in other languages.
+Export an MP4 up to 4K in 16:9, 9:16, or 1:1, grab a share link, or generate the same lesson in other languages.
 Already have a written lesson?
 You can also start from script-to-video and skip straight to review.

 A few tips before you publish